Where are you from?

 Do you still teach classes at a college?

 No. I taught full-time for 10 years.
 Usually a mixture of Calculus I and II, Social Media, and a couple other math courses.
 I taught both online and traditional courses.
 I taught day classes and night classes, just like most Community College instructors.
 However, I would love to teach an online graduate or senior-level seminar for a university … reach out and ask me.

 What do you do in your spare time (do you have any)?

 I read voraciously.
-Sometimes I play the viola, the guitar, or the piano (ha ha).
-I design educational video games.
 I walk my dogs.
+I hike.
+I learn more.
 I love to travel.
-I am the personal slaves of two dogs and two cats.
+I am the personal slaves of two dogs and one cat.
 I actually love what I do, so the lines between work and play are pretty blurred.

 Where can I see pictures from your world travels?

 In the year 2000 I was working on my MBA and my husband got me a birthday cake that said “Happy Birthday Busyness Girl” as a joke (because I’ve always been this busy).
 I guess it stuck.